-LinkedIn is the type of site that appeals to a certain demographic of professionals that are concerned with networking at the point they are in their careers.
-On other social media sites you might find it acceptable to promote your company through a hard sell approach or even slight spamming but with LinkedIn this may not work as well.
-With this particular social media site it is more effective to target very specific customers and try to market to them a little more naturally so that they take an interest in your business.
-Even with this approach you can still manage to gain significant exposure for your brand if you are connecting with people and staying in touch with them.
+LinkedIn is the type of site that appeals to a particular demographic of professionals that are concerned with networking at the point they are in their careers.
+On other social media sites you might find it acceptable to promote your company through a hard sell approach or even slight spamming, but with LinkedIn this may not work as well.
+With this particular social media site, it is more efficient to target very specific customers and try to market to them a little more naturally so that they take an interest in your business.
+Even with this approach, you can still manage to gain significant exposure for your brand if you are connecting with people and staying in touch with them.
 You can begin to branch out and add more followers as you promote yourself to new customers.
-If you create good content and market to people that have a need for your services then you are likely to build a bigger reputation for your company on the site.
+If you create good content and market to people that have a need for your services, then you are likely to build a bigger reputation for your company on the site.

 When you create a personal profile you can find a few different ways to optimize it to get the best result.
-Your main photo should be a professional quality headshot and your headline should be a concise explanation of what you do.
-The headline should quickly identify the industry you are in while also offering the value of your services.
+Your primary photo should be a professional quality headshot, and your headline should be a concise explanation of what you do.
+The headline should quickly identify the industry you are in, while also offering the value of your services.
 Make sure to add complete contact information including your company address and website so that people know where to find you.
-On your profile you will need to add a summary which can contain most of the important information about your business that you want people to know right away.
+On your profile, you will need to add a summary which can contain most of the relevant information about your business that you want people to know right away.
 It should be straightforward and factual with clear bullet points outlining your areas of expertise.
-It can be helpful to include relevant keywords in the summary and certain terms you think people might type in to find you or someone in your industry.
+It can be helpful to include relevant keywords in summary and individual terms you think people might type in to find you or someone in your industry.
 You can include written recommendations that are a personalized form of endorsement which will give people a better understanding of your unique skills.

-As long as you already have a personal profile page on LinkedIn you can start setting up your company page so that you have more information about your company.
-Even though you have info on your personal profile it can be useful to add a business page as well so that people have more options for finding you and there will be more results that come up in a search.
+As long as you already have a personal profile page on LinkedIn, you can start setting up your company page so that you have more information about your company.
+Even though you have info on your personal profile, it can be useful to add a business page as well so that people have more options for finding you and there will be more results that come up in a search.
 LinkedIn has certain requirements for creating a company page so make sure you look them over before you get started.
-You need to have a good quality personal page already set up with some contacts as well as a company email address that has been added and confirmed.
-If you meet the requirements you can go to Companies on the Home Page which is listed under Interests.
+You need to have a high quality personal page already set up with some contacts.
+As well as a company email address that has been added and confirmed.
+If you meet the requirements, you can go to Companies on the Home Page which is listed under Interests.
 You can then click “Create” and add in some of the basic information for your business including your work email address.
-If the email has not been confirmed yet you will have to confirm it before adding a company page.
-You will need a description of your company and a link to your official website as essential information before you can publish the page.
+If the email has not been confirmed yet, you will have to verify it before adding a company page.
+You will need a description of your business and a link to your official website as essential information before you can publish the page.